Create a SAML identity provider in IAM - AWS Identity and Access Management

 1. (Optional) To list information for all IdPs, such as the ARN, creation date, and expiration, call the following operation:

-2. (Optional) To get information about a specific provider, such as the ARN, creation date, and expiration, call the following operation:
+2. (Optional) To get information about a specific provider, such as the ARN, creation date, expiration date, encryption settings, and private key information, call the following operation:

 3. To delete an IdP, call the following operation: